Art Commentary Program

 Wick Monet Art Commentary Program

-We are training thoughtful art ambassadors to utilize a set of skills that will enable them to build and uphold a more dynamic and sustainable art ecosystem within Pittsburgh.
+We are training to utilize a community-centered set of skills that will enable them to build and uphold more dynamic and sustainable art ecosystems.
+All within Pittsburgh.

 Program Overview

 The Wick Monet Art Commentary Program is perfect for artists, aspiring journalists, and art enthusiasts passionate about enriching the community’s art experience and their skillsets.
-The program will address critical gaps within Pittsburgh’s existing art infrastructure with an added emphasis on journalism & critique.
+The program will address critical gaps within many of our existing art infrastructure with an added emphasis on journalism & critique, with Pittsburgh being the primary learning environment.

 Participants will partake in a series of interactive workshops and create numerous written and filmed pieces that document their own or others’ experiences.
 They will have opportunities to collaborate with prominent figures, gaining the skills needed to produce insightful, context-aware analyses that resonate both locally and globally.

-The commentary produced will be shared across various platforms to inform a wider audience—including individuals, companies, and institutions—about Pittsburgh’s vibrant art scene.
-This cycle of engagement and promotion will benefit the entire community, reinforcing the importance of conversation and in-person appreciation as pillars of cultural and intellectual enrichment.
+The commentary produced will be shared across various platforms to inform a wider audience, including individuals, companies, and institutions about Pittsburgh’s art scene.
+This cycle of engagement and promotion will benefit the entire community, reinforcing the importance of conversation and the in-person experience as pillars of cultural growth,

 We believe that this program builds a sustainable, impactful, and innovative path forward for art dialogue.
-Our appreciation for the power of art and the potential of people strengthens belief that participants will ensure that the Pittsburgh art scene thrives with fresh perspectives and renewed engagement.
+Our appreciation for the power of art and the potential of people strengthens belief that participants will ensure that their respective art worlds will thrive with fresh perspectives and meaningful engagement.

 Program Window: